agamedoer/Lecture-Notes/Lab 1.md

 }
 ~~~

 2. Run the program below.
 What error does the compiler show?
-Can you tell why the error occurs and how it can be fixed?
+Why does the error occur and how can it be fixed?
 ~~~cpp
 #include <iostream>